-An adult oyster can filter up to 5 liters or 1.3 gallons on water an hour.
-That’s equal to 60 two-liter soda bottles a day, for just one oyster!
+An adult oyster can filter up to 5 liters or 1.3 gallons of water an hour.
+That’s equal to 30 gallons per day, for just one oyster!
 Historically, oysters could filter the Chesapeake Bay’s entire water volume in less than a week.
 Today, with 1% of the oyster population left in the Chesapeake Bay, it would take oysters nearly a year.

 So how do oysters do it?

 Oysters are filter feeders, meaning they eat by pumping large volumes of water through their body.
-Water is pumped over the oyster’s gills through the beating of cilia.
+Water is pumped through the oyster’s gills by the beating of cilia.
 Plankton, algae and other particles become trapped in the mucus of the gills.
-From there these particles are transported to the oyster esophagus and stomach to be eaten and digested.
+From there these particles are transported to the oyster’s mouth and esophagus to be eaten, then to the stomach to be digested.

 How Can I Teach About Oysters?